cloudwego/hertz-examples/README.md

 - [reverseproxy:](reverseproxy/standard) Example of using reverseproxy in hertz server
 - [gzip:](middleware/gzip) Example of using gzip middleware in hertz server
 - [hlog:](hlog) Example of using hlog and its log extension
+- [trailer:](trailer) Example of read/write trailers for hertz server

 ## Client